pajicadvance/cherry-on-top/README.md

 Optionally, make defined enchantments exclusive to defined structures, and specify the chances for each enchantment level to appear on looted enchanted books.

 Configuration options:
-- Enable or disable adding enchanted books as loot to more chests in the world
 - Add or remove additional locations where enchanted books can be found and define the loot chance and amount, in the format of `location;chance;count`
 - Enable or disable making enchantments exclusive to defined structures
 - Add or remove rules for structure-specific enchantments, in the format of `enchantment,location;chance;count, ... ,location;chance;count` (an example entry is provided in the default config)